sergepilipchuk/maui-theme-selector-app/README.md

     </dx:ChoiceChipGroup>
     ```

-2. Use the `ThemeManager.GetSeedColor()` method to get a [seed color](https://docs.devexpress.com/MAUI/404636/common-concepts/themes#create-a-theme-based-on-a-custom-seed-color).
+2. As you see in the previous step, the `ChoiceChipGroup` control obtains data from the view model's `Items` collection.
+Populate this collection with pre-defined colors.
+Use the `ThemeManager.GetSeedColor()` method to obtain [seed colors](https://docs.devexpress.com/MAUI/404636/common-concepts/themes#create-a-theme-based-on-a-custom-seed-color).

     ```csharp
     public ThemesViewModel() {